kanhq/a2a-app/assets/data/code.md

   - 'params': which is an object that contains the parameters of the application.
 - the `main` function should return the result of the last action.
 - You should not use any other libraries, just vanilla javascript.
+- Don't use `require` or `import` to include ohter libs.
-- there script will be excute on a custom runtime, there is no `Window` or `Global` object, so you should not call any function provide by that.
+- there script will be excute on a custom runtime, there is no `Window`, `Global`, `Buffer` and so on, so you should not use any function provide by that. for example, `btoa`, `atob` etc.
+- base64 encoding/decoding is provided by `doAction` with `EncAction`, use it as needed.
 - You should use `async/await` for the API calls.
 - Read the comments in the API documentation carefully.
 - All the API results had parsed to a JSON object.